Sir-seju/Python-projects/README.md

-# Tic-Tac-Toe Game
+# Python projects

- a python program for the Tic-Tac-Toe game
+A couple of programs i created when learning the python programming language